5 Reasons Why You Haven’t Gotten Your Photos Organized:

 • Scan the A + B photos and back them up.
 Get an archival, acid-free storage system for your remaining printed photos.
 You can store them in sections – by date, event, or subject.
 I recommend Archival Methods for a wide array of museum-quality storage options.

 • The digital photo collection requires some hunting and gathering from all your devices.
-Don’t forget your recently digitized print images!
+Don’t forget any recently scanned print images.
+Keep in mind that digital images are more delicate in the sense that they can be erased with one click, so proceed with care.

 • I’d be remiss if I didn’t mention video.
 Do you have old home movies?
 You can have them digitized and sorted, as well. iMovie is a great place to start.
 You can add them to current videos and edit them to music.
 Or simply add them to your collection to share with family (pop some corn for family movie night!).